The Sonos Sub Mini brings more oomph to your Sonos sound system — but is it worth it? | CNN Underscored

 You may want to spend those dollars elsewhere.
 For example, if you have a Beam or Arc, you might want to add two Sonos Ones as surround speakers — the encompassing effects could improve your experience more than the subwoofer.

-But if you’ve already got a full surround set up or really just crave more bass, the Sub Mini will be a welcome addition to your Sonos family.
+But if you’ve already got a full surround sound setup or really just crave more bass, the Sub Mini will be a welcome addition to your Sonos family.

 Despite its name, the Sub Mini isn’t that small.
-Sure, it’s smaller than the 15.8 x 15.3 x 6.2-inch Sonos Sub, but, in reality, the 12 x 9.1-inch Sub Mini is about the same size as most wireless subwoofers that come with a soundbar.
+Sure, it’s smaller than the 15.8-inch-by-15.3-inch-by-6.2-inch Sonos Sub, but, in reality, the 12-inch-by-9.1-inch Sub Mini is about the same size as most wireless subwoofers that come with a soundbar.

 However, it does look better than most subwoofers.
 The cylindrical unit features a “tunnel” in the side that looks cool, but also has a function — instead of having a woofer firing down or out, the Sub Mini has two 6-inch woofers that face inward, pointing at each other.
 Sonos says this design maximizes the bass output.